• trees on residential street with one tree bare of leaves

 Regulatory Status: Locally Regulated

 Some municipalities require control of elm trees infected with Dutch elm disease in order to prevent its spread to other elm trees in the municipality.
-Because it is widespread, there are not state or federal regulations related to Dutch elm disease in Minnesota.
+Because the disease is widespread, there are no state or federal regulations related to Dutch elm disease in Minnesota.

 Distribution

-Dutch elm disease was first found in Minnesota during 1961 in St. Paul and can now be found throughout Minnesota.
-The spread of Dutch elm disease in Minnesota was documented by the University of Minnesota.
+Dutch elm disease was first found in Minnesota in 1961 in St. Paul and is now present throughout the state.
+The University of Minnesota has documented the spread of Dutch elm disease in Minnesota.

 Biology

 Dutch elm disease is caused by the fungi Ophiostoma novo-ulmi and O. ulmi.
-These fungi are often vectored by elm bark beetles of which there are a few species found in Minnesota.
-When bark beetles feed on twigs and branches, the fungus is introduced into the vascular system and spreads to other parts of the tree, including the roots.
-The tree tries to stop the spread of the fungus by producing plug-like structures which actually block the flow of water and contribute to its wilt.
-Very susceptible trees may die the same season they were infected; others may take several years.
-The fungus can spread to adjacent elm trees through root grafts.
+These fungi are often spread by elm bark beetles, several species of which are found in Minnesota.
+When bark beetles feed on twigs and branches, the introduce the fungus into the vascular system where it spreads to other parts of the tree, including the roots.
+The tree tries to stop the spread of the fungus by producing plug-like structures, but these also block the flow of water and contribute to wilting.
+Highly susceptible trees may die within same season they are infected, while others may take several years.
+The fungus can also spread to adjacent elm trees through root grafts.

 Identification

-The first symptom in trees infected with Dutch elm disease is usually a small area of yellow or brown wilting foliage called “flagging,” often beginning with a branch on the edge of the crown.
-The area expands and progresses toward the trunk.
-Wilted branches may have brown streaking in the sapwood which can be seen if the bark is removed.
+The first symptom of Dutch elm disease is usually a small area of yellow or brown wilting foliage called “flagging,” often beginning with a branch on the edge of the crown.
+The affected area expands and progresses toward the trunk.
+Wilted branches may show brown streaking in the sapwood, which is visible if the bark is removed.
 The University of Minnesota plant disease clinic can test elm samples for Dutch elm disease.

 At Risk

 Elm trees are still a significant part of many forests and urban landscapes.
-Elm trees planted in communities today are usually of cultivars considered resistant to Dutch elm disease.
+Today, communities typically plant cultivars considered resistant to Dutch elm disease.

 What Can I Do?

-Check and follow local regulations regarding removal and disposal of Dutch elm-infected trees as well as storage of elm firewood.
-One of the primary means of minimizing the incidence of Dutch elm disease in urban areas is good sanitation of infected material.
-Injections with fungicides can help protect elms against the disease when it is spread by insect feeding.
-Contact the MDA via Report a Pest if you suspect Dutch elm disease in Minnesota.
+Check and follow local regulations on removing and disposing of Dutch elm-infected trees, as well as storing elm firewood.
+One of the most effective ways to reduce the incidence of Dutch elm disease in urban areas is proper sanitation of infected material.
+Injections with fungicides can also help protect elms when the disease is spread by insect feeding.